-Where to begin with 2020 as an entrepreneur, marketer or MLM distributor?
+Where to begin as an entrepreneur, marketer, or MLM distributor in the new economy?
 To some, it was the longest year.
 We endured painful consequences of a global pandemic, massive layoffs, and more heartbreaking racial injustice.
 To some, it was a blur, a year that began normal enough and ended with many of us engaging virtually, traveling hardly, dreaming relentlessly of better days gone and others to return.
 It also empowered many of us – individually and corporately – to become more empathetic and humane.
-2020 was the year purpose-driven brands became the pinnacle, not just a nice-to-have case study.
+This past year was the year purpose-driven brands became the pinnacle, not just a nice-to-have case study.
 They showed up, authentically, for their communities and stakeholders who needed support.
 Marketing strategies continued to shift from ads-based to storytelling-driven with a focus on what people want and need the most – to stay connected, have access to accurate information, adjust to new routines, and find ways to take care of themselves and those they love.

 Working with MLM Distributors who ask Questions In A Global Recession Network marketing is about networking with others, but there’s a caveat to “networking.”
 Find out about, Working with Distributors who ask Questions.
 Network marketing is essentially a powerful business model that companies use to distribute their products or services.
 They use the power of “word-of-mouth” advertising through people like you and I. In turn, we receive commissions.
 The most powerful aspect of network marketing comes through what’s called “Leveraged Income.”